tensorchord/vechord/README.md

 ## Examples

-- [decorator.py](./examples/decorator.py): the most flexible way to use the library
+- [beir.py](./examples/beir.py): the most flexible way to use the library (loading, indexing, querying and evaluation)

 ## Development